Trusts, Wills, Powers of Attorney, Advance Medical Directives, etc.

 At The Heritage Law Group, usually we will recommend a combination of documents in order to effectively implement your plan.
 These may include Trusts, Wills, financial Powers of Attorney, Advance Medical Directives and Medical Powers of Attorney, HIPAA releases, Appointment of Agent for Direction of Disposition of Remains, and deeds.

-Our experience linking Estate Planning to Elder Law is a feature of our office (see our article on The Important Relationship Between Elder Law and Estate Planning).
+Our experience linking Estate Planning to Elder Law is a feature of our office.
 We also have experience in estate planning serving special interest communities, such as those with special needs family members, unmarried couples, the LGBT community, and those interested in Pet Trusts.
 We welcome inquiries.